FAQs & Answers

 If you experience uncontrollable symptoms, consult a doctor

 While some discomfort and agony are normal during your period, if your symptoms become unbearable you may need to see a doctor.
 You can discuss these concerns with your gynecologist or primary care physician, and they could suggest that you see a specialist.
 They might be able to recommend taking oral contraceptives, changing your lifestyle, or prescribing painkillers.
+22 Top Foods For Promoting Heart Health(All You Need to Know)

 - If you bleed heavily between periods, experience excruciating cramps, or if your flow lasts more than 10 days, you should consult a doctor.
 How To Set Boundaries With People